-Building Envelope Plans (BEPs) are assessed and approved under the Planning, Development and Infrastructure Regulations 2017, by the Assessment Manager who is responsible for assessment of the associated land division.
+Building Envelope Plans (BEPs) are assessed and approved under the Planning, Development and Infrastructure (General) Regulations 2017, by the Assessment Manager who is responsible for assessment of the associated land division.
 After it is approved, the BEP is then reviewed by the Chief Executive of the Attorney-General’s Department and published on the PlanSA portal.

 Overview of Building Envelope Plans